 After practicing your presentation, visualize positive responses from your audience and your boss.
 See yourself speaking with confidence as you know the material and are imparting important information to your audience.
 One quote that I use when it comes to life and to giving a presentation is “If you change the way you look at things, the things you look at change.”
 If you look at giving a presentation as a positive event, rather than an ordeal, you may find that you might even enjoy the experience.

 Think of it as personal growth rather than a chore that you are dreading.

 When you are ready to give the presentation, perform a dry run for your peers, if at all possible.
 Ask them for constructive criticism.
 In Toastmasters, after we give a speech, there is an evaluator who also gives positive feedback and recommendations for improvement.
 You may be doing or saying something that takes away from the presentation, but you weren’t aware of this fact.

 Maybe you were using the words “ah”, “so”, “you know”, or “again” excessively.
 I actually counted 53 times that my Human Resources manager said the word “again” at a half hour presentation.
 Do you think that took away from the material she was presenting?
 Absolutely.
 If you know these things ahead of time, you can make positive changes and refine the presentation based on this feedback.

 We all know it can be difficult giving a presentation.
 But if you follow the steps outlined here you just might find that this dreaded, anxiety-ridden, task can end up being a positive, fulfilling, and gratifying experience of personal growth.

 Popular search terms for this article:

-presentation steps, steps of presentation, presentation, brilliant presentations, steps for presentation, 5 steps to a presentation, steps for a presentation, steps of a presentation, what are the steps for giving a presentation?, steps in presentation
+presentation steps, steps of presentation, presentation, brilliant presentations, steps for presentation, 5 steps to a presentation, steps of a presentation, steps for a presentation, what are the steps for giving a presentation?, steps in presentation